GBSEcom/java/docs/PaymentApi.md

 <a name="finalizeSecureTransaction"></a>
 # **finalizeSecureTransaction**
-> TransactionResponse finalizeSecureTransaction(contentType, clientRequestId, apiKey, timestamp, transactionId, authenticationVerificationRequest, messageSignature, region)
+> TransactionResponse finalizeSecureTransaction(contentType, clientRequestId, apiKey, timestamp, transactionId, authenticationUpdateRequest, messageSignature, region)

 Update a 3DSecure or UnionPay payment and continue processing.